robertabenincasa/project_Lorenz/README.md

 For more information about the Lorenz system, see *Atmospheric modeling, data assimilation and predictability*, E. Kalney, 2003.

-The aim of the following project is to perform a numerical integration of the Lorenz system and to study it in presence of perturbations.

 ## Canonical system with no perturbation